instamed/healthcare-payments-blockchain/README.md

 * Install the chaincode with the name `financial` in the network.
 * Start the NodeJS server.
 * Install CouchDB views.
+* Instantiate the chaincode servers.
+* Create some mock data for you.

 ### Individual tasks